weibinyu/simple-wallet-microservice/README.md

 -Poor exception handling.
 A custom Exception Handler is created but no real content.

-In order to run the applicaiton, clone it from repository and run demoApplication class under src/main/java/com/example/demo/ in ide.
+In order to run the applicaiton, clone it from repository and open it in ide (it is written using Intellj) then run demoApplication class under src/main/java/com/example/demo/.
 Mvc test cases can be find at src/test/java/com/example/demo/

 Postman is recommended for sending HTTP requests to the application.
 Following URLs are supported: